Santa Clara Estate

 Since 2008

-The Zelaya family has been growing coffee in Antigua for more than 100 years.
+This coffee comes from Santa Clara Estate, a farm owned and managed by Ricardo Zelaya.
+The influential Zelaya family has been growing coffee in Antigua for more than 100 years.
 This renowned family owns several farms in the region, and over the last century they have worked tirelessly to uphold, refine, and elevate the reputation of in Antigua, one of Guatemala’s most celebrated and loved coffee regions.

-Finca Santa Clara is ninety hectares in size and is located on the fertile southern slopes of the Volcán de Agua, in the Antigua Valley.
+Santa Clara Estate is ninety hectares in size and is located on the fertile southern slopes of slopes of Hunahpú Volcano (also called Agua in Spanish) in the heart of the Antigua Valley.
 The farm has been owned and managed since 1988 by Ricardo Zelaya, the fourth generation of the Zelaya family to have produced coffee at Santa Clara.
+Back then, only the lowest elevations of Santa Clara were planted with coffee.
+The highest parcels were for farming corn and beans for consumption, and for the cattle and horses of neighbouring Hacienda Carmona.
+Ricardo then made the decision to start planting coffee higher up, increasing the farm’s yields.
+The process has taken years, but today the farm is one of Antigua’s most productive and is well-known for the exceptional quality of its coffee.

-Ricardo is a meticulous and progressive farmer who is focused on producing the very best coffee he can.
+Ricardo is a meticulous and progressive farmer who is focused on delivering the very best coffee he can.
 He manages three coffee farms in Antigua: Santa Clara, Hacienda Carmona and Puerta Verde, and owns and manages a farm called Carrizal in the New Oriente coffee region.
-His farms are scrupulously well-managed—from the careful selection of varietals planted and attention given to plant nutrition and pruning, to the management and close supervision of the wet and dry mills – which are located on the estate and owned by Ricardo, giving him complete control over quality from picking through to export.
+His farms are scrupulously well-managed — especially when it comes to the careful selection of varietals planted.
+While he prefers Bourbon and Caturra for volume, Ricardo has planted also Gesha, Pacamara, Villa Sarchi, Pacas and San Francisco to be able to offer differentiated microlots.

-Ricardo is passionate about sustainability.
-Not only are 25 hectares of the estate dedicated to natural reserve, but he also grows avocados on some 4.5 hectares of land.
-All coffee on Ricardo’s farms is shade-grown, as this protects the plants from direct sunlight, maintains soil health, and provides an important habitat for birds and insect life.
-The family’s mills are also eco-friendly and feature sedimentation tanks that prevent pollution of the local river systems.
-All of the pulp from the mills is composted and used as an organic fertiliser for the farm.
+Ricardo is also passionate about sustainability.
+Twenty-five hectares of the estate are dedicated to natural reserve, and all of the coffee is shade-grown, which protects the plants from direct sunlight, maintains soil health, and provides an important habitat for birds and insect life.
+The family’s mills are also eco-friendly; all of the pulp from the mills is composted and used as an organic fertiliser for the farm, and water is channeled into sedimentation tanks in order to prevent pollution of the local river systems.
 In addition, parchment from the dry mill is used for fuel to reduce the reliance on wood.

 Ricardo recognises that his people are his most valuable asset “80% of the cost of coffee is labour—you need to depend on a lot of people.
 I think that if your people are earning a good salary, if they have good conditions and if they’re happy, then they’ll do a better job, and with more will.”